niivue/Py2NiiVueColormaps/README.md

 # Py2NiiVueColormaps

-NiiVue comes with many built-in colormaps, which you can explore in this [live demo](https://niivue.github.io/niivue/features/colormaps.html).
+The purpose of the repository is to generate additionalcolormaps for NiiVue.
+NiiVue comes with many built-in colormaps, which you can explore in this [live demo](https://niivue.com/demos/features/colormaps.html).

 The live demo `custom` button also shows how you can define new colormaps:
 ```JavaScript